 Breastfeeding support and equipment are covered benefits for DHMP mothers of newborns.
-A fully covered breast pump can be ordered through our preferred vendor.
+A standard electric breast pump is a covered benefit to members for breastfeeding.
 Please call 303-602-2100 for more information.

 Coverage is limited to the standard equipment provided by a DME provider contracted with DHMP.